CH-Triple/TripleStars/README.md

 # TripleStars BrawlStars iOS Mod ✨

-A powerful and unique **Brawl Stars iOS Mod** featuring a fully working **mod menu built using native iOS alerts** – no Android ports, no clunky UIs, just pure iOS magic.
+A powerful and unique **Brawl Stars iOS Mod** featuring a fully working **mod menu built using native iOS alerts** – no Android ports.

 > ⚡️ **Powered by Frida**